 A Supplier member asked if this fixes itself on Tuesday anyway.
 It was confirmed that yes that would be correct, except it doesn’t deal with contract refusal which will have a significant impact once implemented.
 Also, although there is a a time to remedy, there is an obligation to act on CCINs.
 SEMO noted if you still have the last report of the Monday, it is not guaranteed that the Indicative will be fully run in time and there would be no possibility to update Cridit postings, however the time to remedy will be based on working hours therefore it would still allow for a full working day after publication to finish after cob Tuesday.
 If credit report and CCINs instead are issued on a Tuesday, data would likely be more accurate.

 Another question was raised if settlement report was not published could you skip the credit report on the Friday?
 SEMO stated that option 6 parameter change could not come through and might have impact –it would be static.
-A generator alternate stated that they wouldn’t be keen to have parameter for working day and non-working day.
+A generator alternate stated that they wouldn’t be keen to have the same parameters for working day and non-working days.
 The proposer suggested a Working Group may be required to tease out all options and analysis would provide a great deal of value

 Secretariat explained the process for Working Group and the terms of reference initiate with a modification.
 Terms of reference can still be issued based on this modification, even though, as currently drafted, it refers to one of the unfeasible option.
 The WG final report would clarify whether the original Mod should be withdrawn and replaced by a new modification.
 Proposal has been deemed not feasible and a Working Group will be created to discuss the merits of all different solutions.